 Oracy and Rhetoric

 You should not confuse oracy with rhetoric.
-Although they have much in common, they are significantly different.
+Although they share many similarities, they are significantly different.

 Resources